 Now when you run the program from Start Menu, it will run in administrative mode.

-Move the slider to the bottom to turn off User Account Control.
+Move the slider to the bottom to turn off User Account Control an click Ok.

 After applying this, you will not be asked anything and all programs will run in administrative mode.

 Windows built-in “RunAs” command allows a user to launch programs with different user credentials than the user you are logged in as now.
 To use the “RunAs” command, press Shift key and right-click on the program shortcut to show the “Run As Different User” option in the context menu.